 Cyclosporin is an immunomodulator that exhibits anti-inflammatory effects.
 Restasis® is the only FDA-approved eyedrop containing 0.05% cyclosporin.
 It relieves dry eye by increasing tear production.
 The regular dosage is twice a day, but more frequent usage may increase its efficacy.
 Minimal side effects, such as pain, irritation, and a burning sensation, are associated with its use.

-Seek early eye examinations from eye care professional to receive proper diagnosis and treatment plan.
+Seek early eye examinations from an eye care professional to receive a proper diagnosis and treatment plan.